Kristin Russo

 Kristin Russo (born December 17, 1980) is an American speaker, personality, and LGBTQ activist.
-She is CEO and Editor-in-Chief of Everyone Is Gay and My Kid Is Gay', organizations that provide advice, guidance, and education to LGBT youth and their families, and is the co-author of This Is a Book for Parents of Gay Kids (Chronicle, 2014).
+She is CEO and Editor-in-Chief of Everyone Is Gay and My Kid Is Gay', organizations that provide advice, guidance, and education to LGBTQ youth and their families, and is the co-author of This Is a Book for Parents of Gay Kids (Chronicle, 2014).

 Education

 Russo received her Bachelor of Arts in theatre in 2002 from Marymount Manhattan College in New York City.
 She later went on to receive her Masters of Arts in Gender and Sexuality Studies from CUNY Grad Center in 2012.

 Work

 LGBTQ outreach

 In 2010, Russo and former business partner Dan Owens-Reid launched Everyone Is Gay as a Tumblr presence.
-Russo began providing regular written advice for LGBT youth's regularly submitted questions, and later that same year began to make video responses to these questions interspersed with lip-sync numbers.
+Russo began providing regular written advice for LGBTQ youth's regularly submitted questions, and later that same year began to make video responses to these questions interspersed with lip-sync numbers.